CP96/ws1/README.md

 ### Next to do:
-cart updates -price, buy btn , on delete increment items count update items avability as admin fix cart item count log out redesign css & beautify
+cart updates - buy btn , on delete increment items count update items avability as admin fix cart item count , save only one count per item redesign css & beautify